roguefactories/golang_beginner/README.md

-# Go Tutorial for Beginner
+# Go Tutorial for Beginners
 In this tutorial, you will learn basic go programming.

 ## [1.
 Geting Start](https://github.com/roguefactories/golang_beginner/tree/main/01_Getting_Start)